Accountability for the American Dream

 • I’m not sure that E-Verify is all that it is cracked up to be.
 I fear that it will be more expense than value.

-4 replies on “Accountability for the American Dream”
+4 responses to “Accountability for the American Dream”

 “Fire the Czars and adhere to the procedures under the Constitution requiring Senate confirmation for such leadership positions.”